 Top tip Mix it up a bit

 Anywhere you like really.
 Spiced Honey is such a versatile and adaptable shade that it can be used anywhere in the house.
 Pair with midnight blue bedding and burnished gold accessories for a new-look boudoir.
 Try crisp white furniture and natural wood vessels and vases for a fresh living space.
 In the kitchen, offset with ink black, rich terracotta tones and recycled glass ford an earthy, contemporary cook space.
 Use as much or as little as you fancy.
 The real beauty of this year's Spiced Honey is that it's difficult to go wrong.

 Not a fan of neutrals, then dip your toe in the trend and work around what you've got.
 Colour maximalists can sweeten up a dramatic palette of emerald green, charcoal and rich russet with a few Spiced Honey cushions, a Berber rug and an amber pendant light.
 Minimalists can warm up an all-white home with an edit of accessories in Dulux's go-to shade.
 Time to spice up your surroundings.

-Top tip:Take it up a notch if you fancy something a little more daring, with inky black skirting boards or a band of darker colour like Farrow & Ball's Eating Room Red
+If you fancy something a little more daring, then go with inky black skirting boards or a band of darker colour like Farrow & Ball's Eating Room Red.